-Rep. Larry Hoff is serving his first term representing Southwest Washington's 18th Legislative District, where he has lived for more than 40 years.
+Rep. Larry Hoff is serving his second term representing Southwest Washington's 18th Legislative District, where he has lived for more than 40 years.

 After serving at CCU for more than 12 years, he became CEO of Electra Central Credit Union.
 Seven years later, he was hired as CEO of the Fibre Federal Credit Union, an institution he grew from $400 million to $1 billion before retiring in January 2017.

-He also serves on the House Appropriations Committee, which considers the operating budget, budget processes, and fiscal issues such as pension policy and compensation.
-He also serves on the House Labor and Workplace Standards Committee, which reviews all legislation related to industrial insurance, unemployment compensation, collective bargaining, family leave, safety and health standards, occupational health, and employment standards.
+Larry currently serves in a leadership role as the ranking minority member of the House Labor and Workplace Standards Committee.
+The committee reviews all legislation related to industrial insurance, unemployment compensation, collective bargaining, family leave, safety and health standards, occupational health, and employment standards.
 He also serves on the House Appropriations and House College and Workforce Development committees.

 Larry lives in Vancouver with his wife Renee.
 They have one son and one grandson.
-The Hoff's will celebrate their 50th wedding anniversary in December 2020.
+The Hoff's recently celebrated their 50th wedding anniversary.